GulomjonBakirov/typescript-ds-algorithm/README.md

 # typescript-ds-algorithm
-Solvinch leetcode ds and algorithm with typsecript
+Solving leetcode ds and algorithm with typsecript